port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

 To learn more about using search relations, see [our documentation on Mapping Relations
 Using Search Queries](https://docs.getport.io/build-your-software-catalog/customize-integrations/configure-mapping/#mapping-relations-using-search-queries).
-You can change the query to match the naming convention in your organization.
+You can change the query to match the naming convention in your organization and remember to replace `$YOUR_PORT_API_TOKEN` with your actual API token from port
 :::

 By using this approach, you can ensure any deployment system is integrated into Port,